secwexen/security-playbooks/README.md

 ## Who Is This Playbook For

-The Cyber Threat Playbook is intended for cybersecurity expert who want to practice, analyze, and understand real-world cyber threats in a structured and controlled environment:
+The Cyber Threat Playbooks is intended for cybersecurity expert who want to practice, analyze, and understand real-world cyber threats in a structured and controlled environment:

 - **SOC Analysts** – for detection engineering, alert analysis, and log investigation
 - **Threat Hunters** – for hypothesis-driven hunting and adversary behavior analysis